Koch–Ahom conflicts: Alliance attempts and occupation of Ahom capital

+Final conflicts

 The Ahom king was compelled to make peace negotiations with the Koch king.
 Envoys were sent and the treaty of Majuli was concluded.
 The conditions of that treaty were fulfilled in July–August, 1563 and the Koches withdrew.
 Soon after, Ahoms adopted extensive preparations and vigorous measures to recover all the lost territories.
 On the contrary, the Koches too found it difficult to maintain overlordship over Ahoms by using force and arms.
 The Ahom counter-retaliation was met by a fresh Koch expedition.
 The Koch fleet under Tepu Barua was routed in 1565.
 In December–January 1571, the final Koch expedition was repulsed at Dhansiri.